zatkiller/zatkiller/README.md

 - 🔭 I’m currently working on **a project**

-- 🌱 I’m currently learning **about Data Structures and Algorithms and Full Stack Web Development**
+- 🌱 I’m currently learning about **Database Systems and Operating Systems**

 - 💬 Ask me about **anything about programming**